 - current use of land and resources for traditional purposes; or

 - structures, sites or things that are of historical, archaeological, paleontological or architectural significance.

 Starting environmental assessments early in the planning of a project will assist the Government of Canada in discharging its legal duty to consult and, if appropriate, accommodate Aboriginal peoples when the Crown contemplates conduct (associated with designated projects) that might adversely impact established or potential Aboriginal and treaty rights.

 To support Aboriginal engagement in environmental assessment and consultation, funding will be available through the Agency’s Participant Funding program.

 At the end of an environmental assessment, the Minister of the Environment determines whether the project is likely to cause significant adverse environmental effects, taking into account mitigation measures that were identified during the environmental assessment.
 If it is determined that a project is likely to cause significant adverse environmental effects, the federal Cabinet will then decide whether these effects are justified in the circumstances.
 A decision statement is issued that sets out the decision and associated conditions with which the proponent must comply.

 Failure to fulfill the conditions in a decision statement is a violation of CEAA 2012.
 Enforcement officers will verify compliance and the Minister may also seek an injunction to stop activities that violate CEAA 2012 or to prevent such violations.
-Contraventions of the CEAA 2012 can result in fines ranging from $100,000 to $400,000.
+Contraventions of the CEAA 2012 can result in maximum fines as high as $400,000.